lyriano/openaudio/README.md

 Audio playback currently uses an intentional **approximately 3–4 second pre-buffer** before sound begins.
 This startup delay is part of the current qualification design; target/network/DAC startup time is additional.

-`Video` mode is experimental and is intended to improve video/audio timing alignment.
-When YouTube is played in a web browser, current beta builds can still have an audio/video timing offset, so the sound may lead or lag behind the picture.
-Automatic lip-sync is not guaranteed.
-Continuous playback is also not guaranteed on every network/target combination.

 The package is not a replacement for a Microsoft-signed production driver and is not a claim of Diretta certification.
 It is a personal research build.